Plural Nouns: What Are They and How Do You Form Them?

 As you can tell, there are plenty of rules you have to remember to correctly use plural nouns.
 There are even nouns that don’t follow any rules.
 For these, if you’re unsure about what is the plural form, you can check a dictionary or, better yet, use LanguageTool.

 LanguageTool is an advanced writing assistant that corrects various types of errors, including incorrect proper nouns.
-The best part about it?
-It’s free to use.
 Give it a try!